PatrickLindemann/osm-processor/README.md

 ## Map Creation

-If you are not familiar with the [OpenStreetMap](https://www.openstreetmap.org/) project or [Warzone](https://www.warzone.com/), we recommend that you find more about them in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Main_Page) or [Warzone Wiki](https://www.warzone.com/wiki/Main_Page), repsectively.
+If you are not familiar with the [OpenStreetMap](https://www.openstreetmap.org/) project or [Warzone](https://www.warzone.com/), we recommend that you find out more about them in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Main_Page) or [Warzone Wiki](https://www.warzone.com/wiki/Main_Page), repsectively.

 This tool depends on real OpenStreetMap data in order to generate the playable maps.
 In detail, *administrative* [boundary areas](https://wiki.openstreetmap.org/wiki/Key:boundary) with specified [admin_levels](https://wiki.openstreetmap.org/wiki/Key:admin_level) are extracted from an input file and put together into a [Warzone Map](https://www.warzone.com/wiki/Map).
 The meaning of administrative levels differs between countries, a mapping can be found in this [table](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#10_admin_level_values_for_specific_countries).
 You can visualize the administrative borders of various countries with tools such as [OSM-Boundaries](https://osm-boundaries.com/Map).